D-side/digital-garden/_notes/Rhasspy.md

 ## Russian language

-It supports the Russian language decently with the following components:
+It supporrts the Russian language decently with the following components:

 * Porcupine for voice activation — it only has a few pre-trained English hotword models by default, but there are a some among them that sound reasonably close in Russian
     * Now that a fork of Snowboy includes training scripts for custom words, may be a better choice